stubbscroll/PUZZLE/README.txt

 http://curl.haxx.se/download.html

-To run a 32-bit version of the program in 64-bit windows, you might need a 32-bit copy of the libsasl.dll file in the programs's current directory.
+To run a 32-bit version of the program in 64-bit windows, you might need a 32-bit copy of the libsasl.dll file in the program's current directory.